 Aging = neurodegeneration

 We associate the symptoms of neurodegeneration with normal aging.
 We see advertisements for Depends diapers, nursing homes, medications for Alzheimers and Parkinson’s and laxatives all around us.
 Expressions like “having a senior moment” are part of the vernacular, and we’re often quick to explain loss of brain or physiological function as “just getting older”.
-We assume that the aches, pains and frustrating and sometimes embarrassing decline in quality of life we experience as we age is “normal”, because we see others around us going through the same changes.

 But as I’ve pointed out many times, what’s common isn’t necessarily normal.